Cystic Acne – Causes And Best Treatment Options

 Retinoids: The most common retinoid prescribed to treat cystic acne is isotretinoin, as it typically improves skin dramatically.
 However, it does come with several concerns and risks.

 Isotretinoin can build up in the blood and cause toxicity, which is why its use must always be carefully monitored by a doctor.
-It is also a teratogen, meaning it can cause significant birth defects, even after discontinuing treatment.
+It is also a teratogen, meaning it can cause significant birth defects5, even after discontinuing treatment.
 Because of this, users who can become pregnant should follow a careful birth control regimen while taking isotretinoin.

 Although no causal relationship has been proven, anecdotal evidence suggests that another complication of isotretinoin is severe psychiatric reactions, such as mood swings, psychosis, or suicidal ideation/attempts.